-The Department of Rural Health supports the University Department of Rural Health (UDRH) programme.
-The UDRH programme has key targets in supporting a significant number of university students studying health degrees to undertake a rural placement within the UDRH footprint.
-The Going Rural Health team in the UDRH works in diverse ways to ensure students from a range of different universities and studying different health disciplines have a quality rural placement experience.
-Key to this is to ensure educational support, supervision and resources are available to students.
-This role designs and develops innovative educational resources, modules and workshops and delivers these to students, supervisors and others involved with the rural clinical placements.
-This includes travel across rural regions, providing educational workshops in diverse settings and developing educational resources to enhance the Going Rural Health student programme.
-Supporting students, monitoring their progress with their learning goals, and reviewing and evaluating placements are also part of thisrole.
+The Department of Rural Health supports the University Department of Rural Health (UDRH) program.
+The UDRH program has key targets in supporting a significant number of university students studying health degrees to undertake rural placements within the UDRH footprint.
+The Going Rural Health (GRH) team in the UDRH works in diverse ways to ensure students from a range of different education providers and studying different health disciplines have a quality rural placement experience.

+Key to this role is to facilitate placements in rural settings, ensure educational support and supervision is of high quality, and actively promote the GRH Student Support Program.
+This role engages with community and health services, designs and develops innovative placements, provides education and resources, and mentors students, supervisors and others involved with rural placements.
+This includes fostering relationships with all involved in student placements and health education, setting up placements in diverse settings with innovative roles, providing education, orientation and assessments, and travel across rural regions to enhance the GRH program.
+This role provides the opportunity and flexibility for genuine innovation along with the resources to address rural health education needs.

 We foster a values-based culture of innovation and creativity to enhance the research performance of the University and to achieve excellence in teaching and research outcomes.
 We invest in developing the careers and wellbeing of our students and staff and expect all our leaders to live our values of: